brandon-kyle-bailey/term-frequency-algorithm/docs/README.md

         cleaned_entry = ' '.join([item.lower() for item in entry.split(' ')])

 ```
-The data is first standardized *converted from upper case to lower case* to allow for more consisten results.
+The data is first standardized, *converted from upper case to lower case*, to allow for more consistent results.

 ```
         for word, count in word_dict.items():